The 2-systole on compact K\"ahler surfaces with positive scalar curvature: Systolic inequalities on ruled surfaces

-For later use, we also fix notation for blowups of ruled surfaces.
-We do assume that all blowup points are in very general positions, that is, each point lies on a distinct fiber of the ruling and that no point lies on the negative section \(C_0\).
-Indeed, if some points collide on the same fiber or lie on \(C_0\), additional effective curves appear whose strict transforms have smaller intersection with any fixed Kähler class, so they can only decrease \(\sysh_2([\omega])\) and hence \(\mathcal{J}_{X_k}([\omega])\).
-Thus this configuration is the worst case for the supremum.
+For later use, we also fix notation for blow-ups of ruled surfaces.
+Let \(X_k=\bl_k X_0\) be the blow-up of \(X_0\) at \(k\) points in very general position, and denote by \(E_1,\dots,E_k\) the exceptional divisors.
+Here ``very general position'' means that the blown-up points lie on distinct fibres of the ruling, and none of them lies on the distinguished section \(C_0\).
+This is the worst configuration for our purposes: if some points lie on the same fibre, or on \(C_0\), additional effective curves appear whose strict transforms can only decrease \(\sysh_2([\omega])\), and hence can only decrease \(\mathcal J_{X_k}([\omega])\).